Latest News

 You can show good moral character in immigration in a variety of ways.
 You should discuss the facts of your immigration petition with an immigration lawyer.
 They would be able to advise you on the best way to move forward.

-Even though my office is located in Boston, I handle immigration cases all over Massachusetts.
-If you need an immigration attorney, contact me today at (617) 295-7500 and set up a consultation.
+Even though our office is located in Boston, the Law Office of Matthew Peterson handles immigration cases all over Massachusetts.
+If you need an immigration attorney, contact us today at (617) 295-7500 and set up a consultation.